kimberly-shoemaker-pearce/ai-ready-documentation-framework/HelpDesk_Level4_ProcessNarrative.md

-# Level 4 Process Narrative – Help Desk Ticket Assignment
+# Level 4 Process Narrative – Assigning a Help Desk Ticket

-*Placeholder:* This document will describe the Level 4 process narrative for Help Desk Ticket Assignment as part of the AI-Ready Process Documentation Framework.
+*Placeholder:* This document will describe the Level 4 process narrative for assigning a help desk ticke as part of the AI-Ready Process Documentation Framework.

 ---
 ## Overview